 You are supposed to go clockwise for the Panch Kroshi Yatra.
 When you do so, all the temples are on your right-hand side.
 All the Dharamshala are on your left.
 The area enclosed by the yatra path is supposed to be sacred.
 No toilets were supposed to be here.
 Of course, people living in this area have their home toilets.

 One of the priests at Bhimchandi told us that the Kashi Khand – the area enclosed by the yatra path is supposed to have 3,65,000 idols of various Hindu deities.
 Some of these are visible while others are not.
 To begin with, I would not have believed that number, but after doing the yatra I have no reason to doubt that number.
 In my small day-long journey, that too on a car, I could see thousands of Linga’s along with a similar number of idols.

 I walked through the narrow lanes leading to Manikarnika ghat to reach the Manikarnika Kund.
 The Kund was dry, so I just said my prayers and headed back to the car to go to Assi Ghat.

-Before going to Assi Ghat I visited the Lolark Kund which is also known a Surya Kund or the sun pond.
+Before going to Assi Ghat I visited the Lolark Kund which is also known a Surya Kund or the Sun Pond.
 This pond is best known for fulfilling the wish of having children.

 At Assi ghat, I walked around.
 All the visuals of scenes I have read about it in books like Kashi Ka Assi by Dr. Kashinath Singh came alive.
 I looked at the newly made platform where the morning Aarti is done.
-In my mind, this is a Ghat that belongs to the foreigners and tourists.
+In my mind, this is a Ghat that belongs to foreigners and tourists.
 Panch Kroshi Yatra though begins from here.